With the introduction of the pension freedoms, the key decision for many nearing retirement is between an annuity or pension drawdown.

 If inflation remains low and (after the initial shock) the economy starts to grow again it should be possible in most cases to recover initial losses but there are no guarantees.
 For those in drawdown, it is important not to make any short term or panicked decisions but to ride out the situation (if possible) and make more balanced decisions in the medium term.

 Should you wish to discuss if annuity or pension drawdown is the best option for you given your individual circumstances then please do not hesitate to call on 0800 043 8341 or Email email@example.com.
+If you have any general questions about pension drawdown our Drawdown FAQ page may help.

 The value of investments can go down as well as up and you may not get back the full amount you invested.
 The past is not a guide to future performance.
 This blog is intended to provide a general review of certain topics and its purpose is to inform but NOT to recommend or support any specific investment or course of action.